friedow/centerpiece/README.md

 ## Using nix

 1. Install the home-manager module as documented in the ['Run it!' section](#run-it).
 1. Use the following config keys to configure centerpiece.
-These are all config keys including thier respective defaults.
+These are all config keys including their respective defaults.

    ```nix
    { inputs, ... }: {